angelsilva94/ApiAuth/README.md

 # WebApiEFCore
-A sample project with ASP.NET Core Web APi and Entity Framework
+A sample project with ASP.NET Core Web APi Identity and Entity Framework